 Implementing verbal prompts successfully requires intentionality, consistency, and a structured approach.
 Follow these steps to maximize effectiveness while fostering long-term independence:

-2. Match the prompt to the learner’s current skill level.
+- Match the prompt to the learner’s current skill level.
 Beginners often need direct, explicit prompts.
 As competence grows, shift to partial or indirect prompts.
-Here's one way to look at it: move from Write your name on the top line to Where should your name go on this worksheet?
+As an example, move from Write your name on the top line to Where should your name go on this worksheet?

 FAQ